swiftlang/swift-evolution/proposals/0311-task-locals.md

 Binding values is the most crucial piece of this design, as it embraces the structured nature of Swift's concurrency.
 Unlike thread-local values, it is not possible to just "set" a task local value.
 This avoids the issue of values being set and forgotten about leading to leaks and hard to debug issues with unexpected values being read in other pieces of code which did not expect them.

-Using scopes and limiting a values lifetime of the task's lifetime the implementation to use efficient task-local allocation techniques, avoiding the sysdem wide allocator.
-Once the scope ends, the child task ends, and the associated task local value is discarded.
+By using scopes and limiting a value's lifetime to the task's lifetime the implementation can use efficient task-local allocation techniques, thereby avoiding the system-wide allocator.
+Once the scope ends, the child task ends, and the associated task-local value is discarded.

-To bind a specific task-local declaration to a specific value, we can use the `withValue(_:body:)` function which is declared on the property wrapper type.
+To bind a specific task-local declaration to a specific value, we can use the `withValue(_:operation:)` function which is declared on the property wrapper type.
 In order to access this function the `$` sign must be prefixed to the property name, to access the property wrapper's projected value rather than the wrapped value itself:

 ```swift
 await MyLibrary.$requestID.withValue("1234-5678") {